-The Effective Date of your monthly pension benefit payment, and the date by which the first payment is made, must be no later than the applicable "Required Beginning Date."
+Your pension effective date, and the date by which the first payment is made, must be no later than the applicable "Required Beginning Date."
 In addition, all single sum benefit payments must be fully distributed by the Required Beginning Date.
 It is important that you stay in touch with the Fund office as these dates approach.
 A few months before you reach your Required Beginning Date, you should start the application process so that your benefits will start on time.
 If you do not commence receiving benefits as of your Required Beginning Date, you may owe an excise tax to the Internal Revenue Service.

-Participants: Your Required Beginning Date as a participant is the April 1st of the calendar year following the calendar year during which you attain age 701⁄2, whether or not you are still working.
+Participants: Your Required Beginning Date as a participant is the April 1st of the calendar year following the calendar year during which you attain age 72 (age 701⁄2 for participants who attain age 701⁄2 on or before December 31, 2019), whether or not you are still working.

-Surviving Spouses: Your Required Beginning Date as a surviving spouse beneficiary is the later of (1) the December 31st of the calendar year following the calendar year in which the participant died; and (2) the December 31st of the calendar year in which the participant would have reached age 701⁄2.
+Surviving Spouses: Your Required Beginning Date as a surviving spouse beneficiary is the later of (1) the December 31st of the calendar year following the calendar year in which the participant died; and (2) the December 31st of the calendar year in which the participant would have reached age 72 (age 701⁄2 for participants who would have attained age 701⁄2 on or before December 31, 2019).